Alistair Horne

-Early life, military service, and education
+Early life and education

 Horne was born on 9 November 1925.
 He was the only son of Sir Allan Horne (died 1944) and Auriol (née Hay-Drummond), niece of the 13th Earl of Kinnoull.
 He was educated at Eastacre, then Ludgrove School when it was at Cockfosters and described Ludgrove as a place of "humbug, snobbery and rampant, unchecked bullying" which he thought was intended to toughen the boys up.
 He seems to have hated Stowe, which he escaped from to America during wartime.

 As a boy during World War II, Horne was sent to live in the United States.
 He attended Millbrook School, where he befriended William F. Buckley Jr., who remained a lifelong friend.
 Horne served in the RAF (1943–44) and later as an officer in the Coldstream Guards (1944–47).
-He graduated from Jesus College, Cambridge, as a Master of Arts (MA) and received the degree of LittD from the University of Cambridge (1993).
+He graduated from Jesus College, Cambridge, as a Master of Arts (Cantab) and received the honorary degree of LittD from the University of Cambridge (1993).